picaq/wwcsf-algos/topics/big-O.md

 3. Describe an array resizing scheme such that append operations take constant time, amortized.
 Can you demonstrate that append operations will take constant time as *n* grows large?

 4. Compare naive n-bit multiplication with [Karatsuba multiplication](https://en.wikipedia.org/wiki/Karatsuba_algorithm) and compare the run times.
 See [pseudocode for the Karastuba algorithm here](https://aaronoah.gitbooks.io/algorithm-cracker/content/divide-and-conquer/multiplication.html).
 Hint: Write a recurrence relation for each algorithm.
-The Master Method can apply to the recurrence.
+The recurrence is solvable with the Master Method.

 5. (Hard!)
 How many ways are there to write a valid string of balanced parantheses with *n* opening parantheses characters '(' and *n* closing parantheses? '('?
 For an example leetcode problem that applies this concept, see [Leetcode #241: Different Ways to Add Parantheses](https://leetcode.com/problems/different-ways-to-add-parentheses/)
-Hint: Don't be satisfied with an upper bound!
-Can you get it tighter by evaluating the sequence as a sum in terms of the first *n* terms?
+Hint: You might see an unfamiliar sequence of integers emerge.
+In an interview setting, you can and should take an upper bound on this sequence to give an answer to the Big-O runtime.
+For this exploration, can you explore the sequence, leave it in a non-closed form, and explore its possible applications?

 #### Solutions
 1a.
 Merge Sort   1b.
 Binary Search  1c.
 Breadth-first-search over a graph, where A = nodes and B = edges.